 The newest kid on the block, xAPI offers modern advantages, but it isn’t widely supported.

 It’s clear that AICC’s days are numbered because it’s no longer supported, and content creators are leaving it behind.
 This leaves you with two viable options for designing your eLearning courses: SCORM and xAPI.
 You can be up and running quickly with SCORM, or you can opt for the most up-to-date technology with xAPI.
+For help making the choice, read Near-Life’s comparison of xAPI and SCORM.

 Whichever compliance standard you choose, most eLearning courses can benefit from incorporating video content.
 Video evokes emotion, allows complex topics to be covered quickly, and makes them easier to understand.